Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: QCA9300 Hardware Architecture

-Because QCA9300 is a \textit{soft}-MAC NIC, \textsf{ath9k} driver has complete control over the NIC through a large number of control registers provided by the hardware.
-For instance, Atheros CSI Tool\cite{Xie:2019ji} forces the hardware to report per-packet CSI by specifying 1 to the 28th bit (\textsf{H\_TO\_SW\_DEBUG\_MODE}) of the control register 0x8344 (\textsf{AR\_PCU\_MISC\_MODE2}).
-These control registers can even be accessed by user-space programs.
-Taking advantage of this feature, PicoScenes exposes a number of proprietary hardware controls, such as the controls for carrier frequency and sampling rate, which are detailed as follows.
+The \textsf{ath9k} driver has complete control over the NIC hardware.
+Specifically, the NIC exposes a large number of control registers.
+These registers, directly accessible by the kernel driver, become the control interface between the driver and the hardware.
+For instance, the Atheros CSI Tool~\cite{Xie:2019ji} tells the hardware to report CSI measurements by specifying the 28th bit of the control register 0x8344.
+Taking advantage of these registers, our proposed platform, PicoScenes, can direct the NIC hardware to operate in a much broader working range, which enables great potential for Wi-Fi sensing research.